ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ##### Tablespace Name

-The tablespace name must be unique.
+Tablespace name must be unique.
 No more than one object of the same name can be created.
 While the names of data files can be set in a disk tablespace, for a memory tablespace, only the path where the checkpoint image will be stored can be specified.
 The name of the checkpoint image is automatically generated based on the name of a tablespace.

 ##### Disk Data File Attributes